ganbarodigital/go_shellexpand/README.md

 At the minute, we don't have any need for it in _ShellExpand_.
 It's main use is to generate arguments to external commands, and we haven't added support for that to date.

+Basic globbing support is available via Golang's `filepath.Match()`.

 If we add [command substitution](#command-substitution) and/or [process substitution](#process-substitution), then it will definitely make sense to implement pathname expansion.

-Basic globbing support is available via Golang's `filepath.Match()`.
+If you're interested in implementing pathname expansion, it would make sense to implement [word splitting](#word-splitting) first, and completing the implementation of [quote removal](#quote-removal).

 ## Escape Sequence Expansion